codesharedot/qtum-price-ruby/README.md

-# trade-token-x price
+# scryinfo price

-Gets the trade-token-x price with Python (from JSON).
+Gets the scryinfo price with Python (from JSON).

 https://pythonbasics.org